discord-net/Discord.Net/docs/faq/commands/commands.md

 event handler is blocking the gateway thread.
 This warning is typically associated with the command handler as it listens for that particular event.
-If the command handler is blocking the thread, then this **might** mean that you have a long-running command (in rare cases, runtime errors can also cause blockage, usually associated with Mono, which is not supported by this library).
+If the command handler is blocking the thread, then this **might** mean that you have a long-running command.

+> [!NOTE]
+> In rare cases, runtime errors can also cause blockage, usually
+> associated with Mono, which is not supported by this library.

 To prevent a long-running command from blocking the gateway thread, a flag called [RunMode] is explicitly designed to resolve